-Dart Board Measurements: Correct Dart Board Height & Distance
+Dart Board Measurements Guide: Correct Dart Board Height & Distance

 Having the correct dart board height and distance is a key part to setting up your dart board, but firstly, it is a granted that you should make certain that your dart board is setup is in an area of your house that is out of harms way, away from any breakables, and contains enough room to allow for the necessary measurements.